Meet the Team

 Elyce Sheather

-Meet Elyce Sheather Bachelor of Psychological Science Bachelor of Criminology & Criminal Justice Elyce brings over a decade of experience working in the NDIS space, supporting individuals with diverse needs to live more empowered, independent, and fulfilling lives.
+Meet Elyce Bachelor of Psychological Science Bachelor of Criminology & Criminal Justice Elyce brings over a decade of experience working in the NDIS space, supporting individuals with diverse needs to live more empowered, independent, and fulfilling lives.
 With a strong foundation in both Psychological Science and Criminology & Criminal Justice, Elyce combines clinical insight with a deep understanding of social systems to provide holistic, person-centred support.
 Her professional journey has been shaped by a passion for mental health and community engagement.
 Elyce has worked extensively across various community-based roles, including case coordination, psychosocial support, behaviour support, and advocacy.
 She has a strong understanding of the NDIS and is highly skilled at navigating its complexities to ensure participants receive the supports they need.
 Known for her compassionate, collaborative approach and ability to build genuine relationships, Elyce is committed to helping individuals reach their goals while promoting dignity, autonomy, and inclusion.
 Her work is grounded in trauma-informed practice, and she brings a wealth of knowledge in mental health and disability contexts.

 Mental Health Social Worker